Bezzera BB005 Coffee Grinder

 Do not use water jets or install in places where water jets are used.

-To ensure regular operation, the equipment shall be installed in places with temperature between 5 to 32 degree Celsius and not exceeding 70% humidity.
+To ensure regular operation, the equipment should be installed in places where the temperature is between 5 to 32 degree Celsius and not exceeding 70% humidity.

 The machine is electrically powered and requires power supply connection for operation.

 1. Turn 7-10 FULL rounds at the grind setting towards (-) before pouring in any beans

 2. Remove the cover and pour the coffee beans into the hopper.

 ( Attention: It is forbidden to use any material different from coffee beans in the grinder.
 The grinder contains moving parts which maybe dangerous; it is forbidden to introduce your finger and/or other objects.)

 3. Close the cover.

 4..
 Insert the plug into your power socket.